 His service to the Town of Greenwich continued with his election to the Board of Estimate and Taxation in 1997.
-He served that finance board for 10 years, including six as Chairman for six years.
+He served that finance board for 10 years, including six as Chairman.

 Peter believes Greenwich’s greatest strength are the citizens who volunteer countless hours to keeping Greenwich an enviable place to live, work and raise a family.

-In addition to his governmental duties, Peter has served as a Board member of the United Way of Greenwich, American Red Cross Greenwich Chapter and is currently a member of the Board of the Greenwich Council of Boy Scout’s America, Greenwich Symphony Orchestra, American Red Cross Metro CT/NY and serves on the Advisory Boards of The Breast Cancer Alliance, Community Centers Inc., and the Greenwich Alliance for Education.
+In addition to his governmental duties, Peter has served as a Board member of the United Way of Greenwich, American Red Cross Metro New York North Chapter and is currently a member of the Board of the Greenwich Council of Boy Scouts America, Greenwich Symphony Orchestra, American Red Cross Metro CT/NY and serves on the Advisory Boards of The Breast Cancer Alliance, Community Centers Inc., and the Greenwich Alliance for Education.

 A graduate of the University of Connecticut, he was honored by UCONN, for demonstrated leadership and achievement as one of 40 under 40 outstanding Alumni in 2008.
 In 2015 Peter was honored by UJA Greenwich for community leadership and working to improve the lives of residents.